TMink/Digitales-3D-Feldbuch/README.md

 Click [here](https://github.com/TMink/Digitales-3D-Feldbuch-Projekt-3-/graphs/contributors) to see the list of contributors who participated in this project.

 ## License
-This project is licensed under the MIT license - see the LICENSE.md file for details
+This project is licensed under MPL-2.0 - see the LICENSE.md file for details

 ## Acknowledgments